 If you wish to keep an item longer than the circulation period, and if no one else has asked for it, please renew them via your library account.
-You can also bring the item or its call number to the circulation desk for renewal and a new due date.
+You can also bring the item to the circulation desk for renewal and a new due date.
 Renewals by telephone are also acceptable, however, these materials will not show a valid due date stamp and will be picked up by circulation desk personnel if left in library study areas.

 What If Something Is Recalled?